 DATE AND PLACE OF GC ACTION: 12/08/1942 Malta.

-He was 18 years old and serving in the Merchant Navy when his ship SS Deucalian was attacked by aircraft and torpedoed, being set on fire by the explosion.
-The flames spread rapidly and orders were given to abandon ship.
+He then quickly returned to sea aboard SS Deucalian which was in the Mediterranean off the coast of Malta, when on 12th August 1942 it was attacked by aircraft and torpedoed.
+The ship was set on fire by a large explosion. he flames spread rapidly and orders were given to abandon ship.
 One of the ship's gunners was, however, pinned under a raft.
 Gregson immediately went to his assistance and, with help, freed him.
 The gunner had severe injuries and it was impossible to get him into a boat or onto a raft, so he was dropped overboard, Gregson dived into the sea after him and in the darkness towed his helpless shipmate to a ship 600 yards away, which picked them up.
-He declined to exchange his Albert Medal for the George Cross.
-He died on Christmas Day 2016 in hospital in New Zealand aged 91.

 LOCATION OF MEDAL: WITH RECIPIENT.

 BURIAL LOCATION: MOUNT HARBOUR CHAPEL, MOUNT MAUNGANUI, NEW ZEALAND.